Manchick0/John/README.md

 2. It defines how to **serialize** a correctly typed value back into JSON.
 3. It performs any additional validation while doing both of the above-mentioned operations.

+> [NOTE]
-That being said, you _almost never_ need to define your **own** templates.
-The standard library provides a handful of methods to compose templates, which, when used correctly, almost completely eliminate the purpose in defining your own templates from scratch.
+> You _almost never_ need to define your **own** templates.
+The standard library provides a handful of methods to compose
+> them, which, when used correctly, almost completely eliminate the purpose in defining your own templates from scratch.

 Templates are **stateless**.
 They define how to process the value, not the value to process.
 This pattern allows you to **re-use** existing templates as much as you'd want to.
 Most templates should therefore be defined as `public static final` constants, rather than inlined into whatever method expects one.